 We’ve searched though the entire ‘2018’ ranges to find the best MacBook for you based on your budget and needs.
 We’ve also highlighted our top recommendation for the best options in each range.

 Especially worthy of your attention is the new 13-inch MacBook Pro and its bigger, more powerful 15-inch counterpart.

-Apple’s new MacBook Air 2018 range also goes on sale today, November 7.
+Apple’s new MacBook Air 2018 range is now on sale.
 These lightweight laptops come with a lot of the features of the new MacBook Pros, such as Retina Displays, Touch ID and Siri, for lower prices.
 They’re also lighter, slimmer and therefore more portable, but there are fewer ports, the processors aren’t as fast and there are fewer storage and graphics options.